philhoyt/WP-Peeps/README.md

 WP Peeps is a WordPress plugin that helps you create and manage a directory of people on your website.
 Perfect for displaying staff members, team rosters, or employee directories.

+### Requirements

+-   WordPress 6.6 or higher
+-   PHP 7.2 or higher

 ### Features

 -   Custom post type for managing people profiles